Women from across India gather to share, learn and run campaigns on everything from health access to parental rights.

 On November 9th, 29 women came together for 5 days in Bangalore India to take part in Change.org Foundation’s first-ever ‘She Creates Change Learning Lab’.
 Hailing from Delhi, Mumbai, Bengaluru, Chennai and across the country, these passionate changemakers were driven to take action.
 Some are already leading national, agenda-setting campaigns while others are still at the start of their social change journey.

-Campaigns who took part in the training include Massouma Ranalvi fighting to end FGM, Suburna Ghosh whose campaign exposed dangerous levels of C-sections, and Priyanka Gupta changing laws for single parents.
+Campaigns who took part in the training include Masooma Ranalvi fighting to end FGM, Subarna Ghosh whose campaign exposed dangerous levels of C-sections, and Priyanka Gupta changing laws for single parents.

 Led by the Change.org India team, She Creates Change is a new year-long program of support, training and community building for women campaigners across India.
 Recognizing that campaigning can feel inaccessible and intimidating to many people, the program starts off with a 5 day ‘Learning Lab’ residential.